deiman/mightycrawler/README.md

 * store: Download and save to disk all content types matching this regex.
 Defaults to none (if nothing is specified).

 * userAgent: The user agent the crawler reports to be.

-* defaultPage: When storing pages to disk, URLs ending with "/" must be mapped to a file name.
-The string given here is appended to the "/".

 * defaultEncoding: Use this encoding when storing content unless the content-type in the HTTP response header specifies otherwise.